Squared Bessel processes under nonlinear expectation

 In addition, we provide upper and lower bounds on the Laplace transform of the squared $ G $-Bessel process.
 This estimate is different from the classical case but includes it.
 Finally, by means of the L\'{e}vy martingale characterization of the $ G $-Brownian motion, we obtain the deterministic time transformation formula for one-dimensional $ G' $-Brownian motion ($ G' $ is defined in condition (A)).
 Using this formulation, we show that the space-time transformed squared $ G $-Bessel process is a one-dimensional $ G' $-CIR process.

 This paper is organized as follows.
-In Section \ref{sec2}, we recall some necessary notations and results about $ G $-expectation theory.
+In Section \ref{sec2}, we introduce some fundamental notations and results about $ G $-expectation theory.
 Section \ref{sec3} presents the definition and path properties of the squared $ G $-Bessel process.
 Estimates for the Laplace transform of the squared $ G $-Bessel process are provided in Section \ref{sec4}.
-Finally, we establish the relationship between the squared $ G $-Bessel process and the $ G' $-CIR process in Section \ref{sec5}.
+Finally, we presented the correspondence between the squared $ G $-Bessel process and the $ G' $-CIR process in Section \ref{sec5}.